northeastern-rc/rc-public-documentation/docs/source/hardware/partitions.md

 scontrol show partition <partition name> #displays the Slurm configuration of the partition
 :::

-For more information about these commands, see the [Slurm documentation].
+For more information about these commands, see our [Using Slurm] and the official [Slurm documentation].

 ## Allocating partitions in your jobs